premiscale/premiscale/README.md

   -h, --help            show this help message and exit --token TOKEN         Platform registration token.
 Also available as the
                         environment variable 'PREMISCALE_TOKEN'. (default: )
-  -d, --daemon          Start controller as a daemon. (default: False) -c CONFIG, --config CONFIG
+  -c CONFIG, --config CONFIG
                         Configuration file path to use.
 Also available as the environment variable 'PREMISCALE_CONFIG_PATH'.
                         (default: /opt/premiscale/config.yaml)
   --validate            Validate the provided configuration file and exit.
                         (default: False)
-  --platform PLATFORM   URL of the PremiScale platform.
-Also available as the
-                        environment variable 'PREMISCALE_PLATFORM'. (default:
-                        app.premiscale.com)
-  --version             Display controller version. (default: False) --pid-file PID_FILE   Pidfile name to use for the controller daemon.
-Also
+  --version             Display controller version. (default: False) --log-level {info,error,warn,debug}
-                        available as the environment variable
-                        'PREMISCALE_PID_FILE'. (default:
-                        /opt/premiscale/premiscale.pid)
-  --log-level {info,error,warn,debug}
                         Set the logging level.
 Also available as the environment variable 'PREMISCALE_LOG_LEVEL'. (default: